Louis Leakey: Reversals of fortune

-Defense of Reck
+Defence of Reck

-In November 1931, Louis led an expedition to Olduvai whose members included Reck, whom Louis allowed to enter the gorge first.
+In November 1931, Leakey led an expedition to Olduvai whose members included Reck, whom Leakey allowed to enter the gorge first.
 Leakey had bet Reck that Leakey would find Acheulean tools within the first 24 hours, which he did.
 These verified the provenance of the 1913 find, now called Olduvai Man.
 Non-humanoid fossils and tools were extracted from the ground in large numbers.
 Frida delayed joining her husband and was less enthusiastic about him on behalf of Priscilla.
-She did arrive eventually, however, and Louis put her to work.
+She did arrive eventually, however, and Leakey put her to work.
 Frida's site became FLK, for Frida Leakey's Karongo ("gully").

-Back in Cambridge, the sceptics were not impressed.
-To find supporting evidence of the antiquity of Reck's Olduvai Man, Louis returned to Africa, excavating at Kanam and Kanjera.
-He easily found more fossils, which he named Homo kanamensis.
+In Cambridge, the sceptics were not impressed.
+To find additional supporting evidence of the antiquity of Reck's Olduvai Man, Leakey returned to Africa, excavating at Kanam and Kanjera.
+He easily found more fossils, which he named Homo kanamensis (Now considered a synonym of Homo sapiens).
 While he was gone, the opposition worked up some "evidence" of the intrusion of Olduvai Man into an earlier layer, evidence that seemed convincing at the time, but is missing and unverifiable now.
-On his return, Louis' finds were carefully examined by a committee of 26 scientists and were tentatively accepted as valid.
+On his return, Leakey's finds were carefully examined by a committee of 26 scientists and were tentatively accepted as valid.